Collectors Corner: a Spotlight on Roamer Watches

 One of the reasons the brand attracted me was the breadth of styles of watches they produced.
 Very similar to the likes of bigger, slightly more expensive brands like Tissot, for example.

 Many early (’20s-’40s) Roamers suffered from relatively cheaply made cases.
-Usually, these cases were made of chrome-plated brass which has suffered from corrosion and wear.
-You may have to hold out for a while for a decent condition one.
+Usually, these cases were made of chrome-plated brass, which has suffered from corrosion and wear.
+You may have to hold out for one in decent condition.

 The movements, by contrast, seemed remarkably robust and accurate for the time.

-Some parts are still available new from suppliers and there are plenty of cheap potential donors around if you’re collecting on a budget.
+Some parts are still available new from suppliers, and there are plenty of cheap potential donor movements around if you’re collecting on a budget.

 However, from around the mid-1940s stainless steel cases are still affordable.
 Often in the “Waterproof” case design that Roamer used and improved over a near 30 year period.

 There are a few examples of military watches issued to German forces during WWII.

 The “Anfibio” range was a successful line for Roamer ich was introduced in the 1950s.